Dominicentek/pawscript/README.md

 ```
 This **has** to be an integer literal though, you can't use expressions.

-You can also use the `global` keyword instead to guarantee a promotion to the global scope, which pretty much makes the allocation permanent unless free'd:
+You can also use the `global` keyword instead to guarantee a promotion to the global scope, which pretty much makes the allocation permanent unless freed:
 ```
 promote global(value);
 ```